jmkcoder/uplink-protocol-calendar/docs/technical-guide.md

 ### CalendarGeneratorService

 Generates calendar data structures:
-- Creates arrays of calendar days for the current view
+- Creates arrays of calendar days for the day view
+- Generates month grids for the month view
+- Creates year ranges for the year view
-- Calculates properties for each day (is today, is selected, etc.)
+- Calculates properties for each element (is selected, is disabled, etc.)
-- Handles the complexity of calendar generation
+- Handles the complexity of calendar generation for all view modes

 ### ConfigurationService